 Those church bells ringing at dawn and the sweet smell of cooking coming form the open fire are delightful.
 Last but not least, there’s a really good Winter campsite here which had us returning year on year!

 We’ve more details in our blog piece Campsites For A Ski Trip In A Campervan .

 It’s the citadel that everyone’s heard about but this place is one big, touristy location that can get very hot inside those walls.

 However, this is just one of those tick box towns that you just have to go to and it’s actually rather lovely.

-Not forgetting, it’s a UNESCO status – being totally medieval, therefore it’s certain to be totally intriguing and utterly irresistible in every way.
+It’s a UNESCO status and totally medieval, therefore it’s certain to be intriguing and irresistible in every way.

 - Le Grand-Bornand

 - Lac De Sainte Croix – Gorges Du Verdon